chipsalliance/VeeRwolf/README.md

         ├──fusesoc_libraries
         └──riscv-compliance

-3. Enter the riscv-compliance directory and run `make TARGETDIR=$SWERVOLF_ROOT/riscv-target RISCV_TARGET=swerv RISCV_DEVICE=rv32i RISCV_ISA=rv32i TARGET_SIM=$WORKSPACE/build/swervolf_0.7.5/sim-verilator/Vswervolf_core_tb`
+3. Enter the riscv-compliance directory and run `make TARGETDIR=$VEERWOLF_ROOT/riscv-target RISCV_TARGET=veer RISCV_DEVICE=rv32i RISCV_ISA=rv32i TARGET_SIM=$WORKSPACE/build/veerwolf_0.7.5/sim-verilator/Vveerwolf_core_tb`

 *Note: Other test suites can be run by replacing RISCV_ISA=rv32imc with rv32im or rv32i*

-*Note: The `TARGET_SIM` path needs to be updated to reflect the actual location of `Vswervolf_core_tb`*
+*Note: The `TARGET_SIM` path needs to be updated to reflect the actual location of `Vveerwolf_core_tb`*

 ### Run on hardware

-The SweRVolf SoC can be built for a Digilent Nexys A7 board with
+The VeeRwolf SoC can be built for a Digilent Nexys A7 board with

-    fusesoc run --target=nexys_a7 swervolf
+    fusesoc run --target=nexys_a7 veerwolf

 If the board is connected, it will automatically be programmed when the FPGA image has been built.
-It can also be programmed manually afterwards by running `fusesoc run --target=nexys_a7 --run swervolf` or running OpenOCD as described in the debugging chapter.
+It can also be programmed manually afterwards by running `fusesoc run --target=nexys_a7 --run veerwolf` or running OpenOCD as described in the debugging chapter.

 The default bootloader will boot from SPI Flash, RAM or serial depending on the boot mode set by the switches.
 The default bootloader can be replaced with the `--bootrom_file` parameter.
 Note that the boot ROM is not connected to the data port, so it can only execute instructions.
 Data can not be read or written to this segment.
 The below example will compile the memtest application and use that as boot ROM instead.

-    make -C ../cores/Cores-SweRVolf/sw memtest.vh
+    make -C ../$VEERWOLF_ROOT/sw memtest.vh
-    fusesoc run --target=nexys_a7 swervolf --bootrom_file=$SWERVOLF_ROOT/sw/memtest.vh
+    fusesoc run --target=nexys_a7 veerwolf --bootrom_file=$VEERWOLF_ROOT/sw/memtest.vh

 ## Build Zephyr applications